21 people found this helpful

 8. Drain the sink

-Nearly there now.
+Almost done!
 Before you clean the floor, you should empty the sink and give it a good scrub.
 Give the taps and bowl (if you have one) a polish too.

 9. Sweep the floor